kiudee/cs-ranking/docs/intro.rst

 ************
 Introduction
 ************
-CS-Rank is a Python package for context-sensitive ranking algorithms.
+CS-Rank is a Python package for context-sensitive ranking and choice algorithms.

-We implement the following new object ranking architectures:
+We implement the following new object ranking/choice architectures:

 * FATE (First aggregate then evaluate)
 * FETA (First evaluate then aggregate)

-In addition we also offer these benchmark algorithms:
+In addition, we also implement these algorithms for choice functions:

+* RankNetChoiceFunction
+* GeneralizedLinearModel
+* PairwiseSVMChoiceFunction

+These are the state-of-the-art approaches implemented for the discrete choice setting:

+* GeneralizedNestedLogitModel
+* MixedLogitModel
+* NestedLogitModel
-* Expected Rank Regression
+* PairedCombinatorialLogit
-* RankNet
+* RankNetDiscreteChoiceFunction
-* RankSVM
+* PairwiseSVMDiscreteChoiceFunction

 Check out our `interactive notebooks`_ to quickly find out what our package can do.

 Getting started
 ===============
-As a simple "Hello World!"-example we will try to learn the Medoid problem:
+As a simple "Hello World!"-example we will try to learn the Pareto problem:

 .. code-block:: python

    import csrank as cs
-   from csrank import SyntheticDatasetGenerator gen = SyntheticDatasetGenerator(dataset_type='medoid',
+   from csrank import ChoiceDatasetGenerator gen = ChoiceDatasetGenerator(dataset_type='pareto',
-                                   n_objects=5,
+                                   n_objects=30,
                                    n_features=2)
    X_train, Y_train, X_test, Y_test = gen.get_single_train_test_split()
 All our learning algorithms are implemented using the scikit-learn estimator API.
-Fitting our FATE-Network algorithm is as simple as calling the ``fit`` method:
+Fitting our FATENet architecture is as simple as calling the ``fit`` method:

 .. code-block:: python

-   fate = cs.FATEObjectRanker(n_object_features=2)
+   fate = cs.FATEChoiceFunction(n_object_features=2)
    fate.fit(X_train, Y_train)

 Predictions can then be obtained using: